DreamSmith Realty

 Commission is negotiable, it is paid from your sale proceeds, and since the 2024 settlement the buyer's agent portion is no longer something you are required to advertise or pay.
 Here is the current picture.

 A listing commission is the fee you pay your own agent to market and sell your home, and it is always negotiable rather than fixed by law.
-Pricing and market timing should be verified against current source-truth data before relying on the comparison.
 The buyer's agent figure has moved over time, dipping after the settlement and then recovering.
-Pricing and market timing should be verified against current source-truth data before relying on the comparison.
 The takeaway for a Cumming seller is that there is no single mandated number, only a range you can negotiate against the value an agent demonstrates.
 The legal background matters because it changed who pays for what.

 After the NAR settlement took effect on August 17, 2024, buyers and sellers gained more control over how commissions are negotiated and who pays them.